 - (1) 10% of the total Claim Packages or Derivative Claim Packages we have found to qualify for Monetary Awards or Derivative Claimant Awards during the preceding month.
 We select these Claim Packages at random and are required to audit at least one Claim Package, if any qualify, per month. - (2) Claims seeking a Monetary Award for a given Qualifying Diagnosis when the Retired NFL Football Player took part in the BAP within the prior 365 days and was not diagnosed with that Qualifying Diagnosis during the BAP baseline assessment examination. - (3) Claims for a Monetary Award for a given Qualifying Diagnosis when the Retired NFL Football Player submitted a different Claim Package within the prior 365 days based upon a diagnosis of that same Qualifying Diagnosis by a different physician and that Claim Package was found not to qualify for a Monetary Award. - (4) Claims reflecting a Qualifying Diagnosis made through a medical examination conducted at a location other than a standard treatment or diagnosis setting.

 Those required audits are not our only audit duties.
-Sections 10.3(b) and 10.4 of the Settlement Agreement mandate that we, in consultation with the Parties, establish and implement procedures and system-wide processes to detect and prevent fraud.
+Sections 10.3(b) and 10.4 of the implement procedures and system-wide processes to detect and prevent fraud.